-- Fleet: Fleet number to which semi-parametric deviations should be added. - Ymin: First year with deviations.
+- Fleet: Fleet number to which semi-parametric deviations should be added. - Ymin: First year with deviations. - Ymax: Last year with deviations. - Amin: First integer age (or population length bin index) with deviations. - Amax: Last integer age (or population length bin index) with deviations. - Sigma Amax: the last age (or population length bin index) for which a separate sigma should be read.
+For simplicity, it is easiest to set Sigma Amax equal to the Amin value which requires only a single sigma line (otherwise N= Sigma Amax - Amin input lines are required for the sigma parameters).
+Also, a value < 0 will allow for only one sigma parameter should be read and then used for all bins (this is option is available in versions 3.30.15 and higher).

-- Ymax: Last year with deviations. - Amin: First integer age (or population length bin index) with deviations. - Amax: Last integer age (or population length bin index) with deviations. - Sigma Amax: Not currently implemented.
-It is recommended to set the Sigma Amax equal to the Amin value.
-In future, Sigma Amax will be set to last age (or population length bin index) for which a separate sigma should be read. - Use Rho: Use autocorrelation parameters. - Len(1) / Age(2): 1 or 2 to specify whether the deviations should be applied to length- or age-based selectivity. - Phase: Phase to begin estimation of the deviation parameters. - Before Range: How should selectivity be modeled in the years prior to Ymin?
+- Use Rho: Use autocorrelation parameters. - Len(1) / Age(2): 1 or 2 to specify whether the deviations should be applied to length- or age-based selectivity. - Phase: Phase to begin estimation of the deviation parameters. - Before Range: How should selectivity be modeled in the years prior to Ymin?
 Available options are (0) apply no deviations, (1) use deviations from the first year with deviations (Ymin), and (3) use average across all years with deviations (Ymin to Ymax). - After Range: Similar to Before Range but defines how selectivity should be modeled after Ymax.